Yofiel/Yofiel/README.md

 I am a software developer passionate about technology and curious about the possibilities provided by Cloud Computing.
 However, the most important thing is that I am always willing to learn and use new technologies.

 ### 🌱 I’m currently learning...
+- Quality Assurance with Java;
+- Site Reliability Engineer with Java;
-Golang, Elasticsearch integration with Java and software architecture.
+- Elasticsearch integration with Java;
+- Golang.

 ### 🚧 I build with...
 <p align="left">